rjanicek/bos/README.md

 ideas
 -----
+* provide configurable callback option for auto-compact triggering
+* if JSON.parse & JSON.stringify are inefficient / use lots of memory
-* use streaming to stringify and parse objects to improve memory footprint
+    * try use streaming to stringify and parse objects
-* allow manual control when JSON compacting occurs for predictable performance
-* browser support
+    * Research using just JSON patches to store all data.
+Patches can be processed atomically so would be easier on memory. jsonpatch.compare({}, data) will generate an array of patches completely describing the object.
+Is jsonpatch.compare efficient?
+Can it stream patches instead of buffering them?

 similar
 -------